mcmasty/mcmasty.github.io/_pages/covid-splash.md

 This section is a geometric analysis in which the area under peak number of cases (orange line) is compared to the actual cases (blue line and shaded area).
 The percent of peak area, bounded by the peak cases line, that is covered by the actual cases area, is a metric I call "Peak Coverage".
 The higher the percent, the closer the state is to average peak conditions.

+The peak line is defined by the average of 3 highest values in the last 8 weeks.

 The visual explanation is more straight forward: The greater the green area, the greater the distance between new cases and peak cases.
 Simply:  Mo' green, mo' better; No green, no good.